vvvimal/Dott_Assignment/README.md

 4. RestaurantDetailTests - Testing the restaurant detail with and without data.
 5. RestaurantUITests - Testing the Pull to refresh and UIApplication background and foreground.

-Note: The code is compiled in Xcode 10.3 with support for iOS SDK 11.0 and above.
+Note: The code is compiled in Xcode 10.3(faced issues in Unit and UI test on Xcode 11) with support for iOS SDK 11.0 and above.